dweekly/docs/pages/deep-linked-ads/google-ads-overview.md

 ### App Install Campaigns
 - Full attribution for:
 	- App Installs
-- No 3rd Party Links
+- No 3rd Party Links / **Branch Links Not Supported**
 - No Deep Linking
 - Destinations:
 	- App Stores only

-!!! info "No Branch Links"
+#### App Install Requirements

 As all App Install Campaigns direct users to the respective app store, please make sure you complete the following.

 * [x] Branch SDK integrated into your app.
 * [x] Collect the IDFA on iOS, or the AAID on Android.
 For specifics, refer to the set up guide for [iOS](/apps/ios/#install-branch) and [Android](/apps/android/#install-branch) respectively.
 * [x] Track all necessary events through the SDKs, with instructions [here](#forwarding-events-to-google-ads).
 * [x] Have admin access to your Google Ads account; required for generating Link IDs in Google Ads.

 Please follow Google Ads' documentation on how to [set up an App Install Campaign](https://support.google.com/google-ads/answer/6291545?co=ADWORDS.IsAWNCustomer%3Dtrue&oco=0).